KsNewSpace/Ks_MaskKSC/README.md

 ![image](screenshots/header.png)

+*this is how a correct mask should look like in debug colors (see confog file to enable it)*

 Simple mod to mask out the Kerbal Space Center from Parallax scatters using a custom black and white mask.
 This mod as is, is adapted to a 2.7x size "KSCEnhanced" (Using a simple SigmaDimensions config tweak).
 You will have to mod it to fit it to your needs.
 For troubleshooting you can enable red / green debug colors in the config.

 Derived from the [Official Tutorial](https://github.com/Gameslinx/Parallax-Continued/wiki/Scatters-%E2%80%90-Stopping-Scatters-from-Growing-Inside-Buildings) for the ~~lazy~~ efficient people. ;P